Amazon brings online sellers to UK high street in pop-up stores

 Amazon, which is working with small business support group Enterprise Nation on the project, said it would submit independent research on the success of the pilot stores to help develop the government's "Future High Street" strategy.

-Amazon is also providing 1 million pounds (S$1.73 million) to train over 150 full-time apprentices to help small businesses increase their productivity and boost their online sales.
+Amazon is also providing £1 million (S$1.7 million) to train over 150 full-time apprentices to help small businesses increase their productivity and boost their online sales.